volcengine/verl/docs/api/trainer.rst

 Trainer Interface
 ================================

-  Last updated on 06/08/2025 (API docstrings are auto-generated).
+Last updated: 06/08/2025 (API docstrings are auto-generated).

 Trainers drive the training loop.
 Introducing new trainer classes in case of new training paradiam is encouraged.